progressivis/progressivis/doc/notebooks.md

 ![](viz_images/step_by_step_rw.png)

 (persistent-settings)=
-## Chaining widgets persistent settings
+## Chaining widgets' persistent settings

-`CW`s keeps track of its states and history with a file tree located in the user's homedir with the following structure:
+CWs keeps track of its states and history with a file tree located in the user's home directory with the following structure:

 ```
 .progressivis/